Richard Grange (1832 or 1833-1907)

 3. Eleanor Catherine Frances Grange (Dean)(1862-1946).
 Born at Ballarat, she married Frederick Dean (1864-1898) in 1886.
 Eleanor lived in Blackburn most of her life and died at “The Grange” Springfield Road Blackburn in February 1946.
 Her children included:

 - Nellie Grange Dean (Hawes)(1888-1980).
 Born at Creswick.
 In 1914 she lived at Eilyer Homestead, Woorndoo.
 She is also listed at the mansion of A. Rutter Clarke in Orrong Road Toorak.
 In 1919 she is listed at another mansion, Linden in Acland Street, St. Kilda.
-In 1924 she was a manageress living with her mother and siblings at 56 Mayston St Auburn.
-By 1931 she had married Basil Adrian Hawes (1881-1968), a commission agent.
+In 1924 she was a manageress living with her mother and siblings at 56 Mayston St Auburn, and that year married Basil Adrian Hawes (1881-1968), a commission agent.
 They lived at The Grange with Nellie’s mother.
 In the mid 1950s they moved to Sydney, living at 97 Wyndora Avenue, Harbord and later at Carlton Street, Manly.
 She had a daughter, Eleanor, who died before 1968, and a son William (1919-2008), who’s wife was Barbara.
 Basil died 29 Oct 1968, aged 87 at Manly.
 Nellie died 20 June 1980 at Manly.

 - William Frederick Dean (1890-1983).
 Born at Clunes, he seemed to have been married to Leila Alice from at least 1914 to 1919.
 In 1924 he was a railway employee living with mother and siblings at 56 Mayston St Auburn.
 I think he then married a lady named Sarah and they lived the rest of their lives at 67 Doncaster St Ascot Vale.
 I think Sarah died in the mid 1960s and that they had a son Frederick George Dean.
 William died in 1983 at Newport.